The Helical Pile System allows for penetration through rocky soils such as a pit run.

 The piles can be adjusted by turning the 2 bolts.

 This is a light duty bracket for the deck.

-Once all piles are in completely with all the brackets and “T’s”, jacks are installed and all the piles are moved at the same time.
-They are moved a 1/8 of an inch at a time.
+Once all piles are secured completely with all the brackets and “T’s” in place, jacks are installed and all the piles are moved at the same time.
+They are moved an 1/8 of an inch at a time.

-The technicians are all lead by a site supervisor who has a builders level set up during this operation.
+The crew are all lead by a site supervisor who uses a builders level to monitor movement.